Traci L. Morris, PhD

 Executive Director & Research Professor

-In her work at ASU and prior, Morris has worked with Native American nations, Tribal businesses, and Native American non-profits.
-Morris’s research and publications are focused on Internet use, digital inclusion, network neutrality, digital equity, and the development of broadband networks in Indian Country.
-Morris spearheaded and co-authored the groundbreaking Tribal Technology Assessment: The State of Internet Service on Tribal Lands in 2019.
-Her book, Native American Voices: A Reader, continues to be a primary teaching tool in colleges throughout the country.
+Throughout her career, Dr. Morris has worked with Native American nations, Tribal businesses, and Native American non-profits.
+Her research and publications focus on Internet use, digital inclusion, network neutrality, digital equity, and developing broadband networks in Indian Country.
+In 2019, she spearheaded and co-authored the Tribal Technology Assessment: The State of Internet Service on Tribal Lands.
+Her book, Native American Voices: A Reader, is widely used as a teaching tool in colleges nationwide.

-Dr. Morris is Affiliated Faculty at ASU's School for the Future of Innovation in Society and ASU’s Center on Technology, Data, and Society, and serves as a Sustainability Scholar in the ASU School of Sustainability.
-Morris’ community service includes being a former member of the Board and former President of the Phoenix Indian Center, a former member of the AISES Board of Directors, and currently serves on the Advisory Council of the Association of Tribal Archives, Libraries, and Museums.
-Morris is currently a member of the National Tribal Library Broadband Council.
-Formerly, Morris served a two-year appointment (2014-2016 and 2010-2012) to the Federal Communications Commission's Consumer Advisory Committee and was a member of the Advisory Board for the Department of Labor's Native American Employment and Training Council.
+Dr. Morris is an affiliated faculty member at ASU's School for the Future of Innovation in Society and American Indian Studies.
+She is affiliated with ASU’s Center on Technology, Data, and Society.
+Additionally, she serves as a Sustainability Scholar in the ASU School of Sustainability.
+Formerly, she served two-year appointments (2014-2016 and 2010-2012) to the Federal Communications Commission's Consumer Advisory Committee and was a member of the Advisory Board for the Department of Labor's Native American Employment and Training Council.

-As an entrepreneur before her ASU appointment, Morris founded Homahota Consulting LLC, a national Native American woman-owned professional services firm working in policy analysis, telecommunications, education, and research, assisting tribes in their nation-building efforts and working with Native Nations, tribal businesses, and those businesses working with tribes.
-Morris has an M.A. and Ph.D. from the University of Arizona’s American Indian Studies and a B.A. in Liberal Arts from Colorado State University.
-Morris can be reached at t[dot]morris[at]asu[dot]edu
+Before her ASU appointment, Dr. Morris founded Homahota Consulting LLC, a national Native American woman-owned professional services firm.
+She holds an M.A. and Ph.D. from the University of Arizona’s American Indian Studies program and a B.A. in Liberal Arts from Colorado State University.